 Giardia & Toxoplasmosis: Common Protozoan Parasites Seen in Dogs and Cats

-Many pet owners will have heard of the condition Giardia and/or Toxoplasmosis, but are unfamiliar with what these infections exactly are, what symptoms they give, and how they can be prevented.
-Giardia and Toxoplasmosis are caused by protozoan parasites.
-Protozoan parasites are not worms, bacteria or viruses, but a one-celled parasitic species.
-So let’s have a closer look at these common Protozoan Parasites seen in cats and dogs.
+Many pet owners have heard of Giardia or Toxoplasmosis, yet are often unsure what these infections actually are, what symptoms they may cause, and how they can be prevented.
+Both conditions are caused by protozoan parasites.
+These parasites are not worms, bacteria or viruses, but single-celled organisms that can infect cats, dogs, and other animals.
+In this article we will take a closer look at these common protozoan parasites, how they spread, the signs to watch for, and what you can do to help keep your pets healthy.

 Giardia Lamblia / Giardia